 Module Conclusion

-In this module, we have explored various psychological theories and principles that inform art therapy practice, including the psyche and the subconscious mind, self-expression, the therapeutic relationship, catharsis, humanism, behaviorism, psychodynamics and psychoanalysis, and cognitive-behavioral therapy.
+In this module, we have explored various psychological theories and principles that inform art therapy practice, including the psyche and the subconscious mind, self-expression, the therapeutic relationship, catharsis, humanism, behaviorism, psychodynamics and

 Through the exploration of these theories and principles, you have gained a deeper understanding of how the psyche and subconscious mind can be accessed and understood through artistic expression, and how self-expression and the therapeutic relationship facilitate personal growth and self-discovery.
 You have also learned about the importance of catharsis in the art therapy process and how it can lead to insight into psychological and emotional states.